 Wigan Athletic 1-2 Lincoln City

-The Latics got the opener 33 minutes in with a wonderful strike into the top right corner from Callum Lang.
+The Latics got the opener 33 minutes in with a brilliant strike into the top right corner from Callum Lang.

-Anthony Scully levelled for the Imps a minute later, and they completed the comeback in the second half when Jorge Grant played a perfect pass to Tom Hopper, who cut inside before curling the ball beautifully past Jamie Jones.
+Anthony Scully levelled for the Imps a minute later, and they completed the comeback in the second half.
+Jorge Grant played a perfect pass to Tom Hopper, who cut inside before curling the ball beautifully past Jamie Jones.

 Swindon Town 2-1 Crewe Alexandra